-The CAAHEP is a non-profit organization, and it is accepted by the CHEA (Council for Higher Education Accreditation).
-CAAHEP is located in Clearwater, FL.
+This is a non-profit organization, and it is accepted by the CHEA (Council for Higher Education Accreditation), and is located in Clearwater, FL.

-In the association with its Committees on Accreditation, the CAAHEP analyzes and sanctions over 2,000 educational programs in 28 health science activities.
+In the association with its Committees on Accreditation, this organization analyzes and sanctions over 2,000 educational programs in 28 health science activities.
 CAAHEP is a postsecondary education program.
 It is a member of ASPA (Association of Specialized and Professional Accreditors).

 The CAAHEP accredits programs that are recommended by the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
 The guidelines and standards of the accreditation are rigid and not all schools will qualify.